walthertimmer/scubaclub/README.md

 # scubaclub

-A simple site to organize scuba clubs
+A simple site to organize scuba clubs.
+Purpose is to easily allow scuba clubs to arange dives, organize the filling of equipment and other dive club related activities.
+All existing solutions are rather commercial and pricely for most scuba clubs that run on volunteers.

+Main focus for now is create something to facility my own club where I'm boardmember.

 ## Colours

-#50A paars

 Han Purple
 #5218fa